1780s – No.45 Lower O’Connell Street, Dublin

 Mulligan’s pub was founded in 1782 and retains much of its original character with its low ceiling and wooden bar.
 Due to its proximity to the former Irish Press offices,

-A fine pub building on an important corner site, The Flowing Tide has a great cut stone façade at street level.
+A pub building on an important corner site, The Flowing Tide has a great cut stone façade at street level.
+As can be seen in the photograph,

 A comfortable Dublin pub now sadly part of the ‘superpub’ next door, The Oak contains a fine mahogany interior that came from an ocean liner,

-Fine Victorian exterior built by Charles Geoghegan as a public house in the late 19th century.
+Fine Victorian building designed by Charles Geoghegan as a public house in the late 19th century.

 The Irish House was built in 1870 at the corner of Winetavern Street and Wood Quay in Dublin, and became a popular public house and well-known piece of Celtic Revival architecture.

-Built for Thomas Dunphy, and a fine example of a Victorian commercial premises, incorporating grocery and public house,
+Built for Thomas Dunphy, and a great example of a Victorian commercial premises, incorporating grocery and public house,

 Elaborate stucco facade marks out this public house from the rest of the street – the pediment contains a representation of a round tower,